-Peter Farrell beings his 37th season as the head coach of women’s cross country and track & field teams at Princeton in 2014-15.
+Peter Farrell is in his 39th season as the head coach of women’s cross country and track & field teams at Princeton in 2015-16.
 He is only head women’s track and field and cross country coach since the program went from club sport to varsity status in 1978 and is the only Princeton coach who has led a varsity team since its inception.

 While overseeing the entire program, Farrell works closely with the distance runners.
 He leads the cross country team and coaches runners in the 800 to 10,000 meters during the track and field season.

 The unanimous Ivy League Coach of the Year in cross country in 2015 was evidenced with Princeton's win in the Heptagonal championship as Lizzie Bird won the individual race, the seventh Tiger to win the individual race and second straight.
 The Tigers took third at the NCAA Mid-Atlantic Regional, as the host, going 1-2 with Emily de La Bruyere taking second and Bird third.
 Ranking as high as No. 20 during the season, the Tigers earned an at-large bid to the NCAA Championships.
 The squad led by Bird finished 21st, while de La Bruyere did not compete due to her Rhodes Scholar interview.